top of page

 • Dinner: Buy entrees from the cafe car, such as a cheeseburger or hot dog, and pair with whatever remains of the chips, nuts, fruit, and other snacks we brought onboard.

-Amtrak Cafe For Coach Passengers Guide To Food And Drinks Review In The Great Wide Train Travel Blog
+Amtrak Cafe For Coach Passengers Guide To Food And Drinks In The Great Wide Train Travel Blog

 Dietary Restrictions